divio/divio-cloud-docs/how-to/configure-media-custom-domain.rst

 object.

-You will need to adapt this value, substituting the custom domain you wish to use, and apply it manually in the *Environment Variables* section of the project's dashboard.
-Then the application project will need to be redeployed.
+You will need to adapt this value, substituting the custom domain you wish to use, and apply it manually in the *Environment Variables* section of the application's dashboard.
+Then the application application will need to be redeployed.

 ..  note::